 How to Serve Vegan Street Tacos

 When we make these vegetarian tacos at my house, we like to place all the individual toppings into bowls on the table and let everyone build their own tacos.
 To keep the corn tortillas warm, we place them in a shallow bowl with a lid on top.
 This will helps them stay warm and soft so that each taco is just as delicious as the first.
 (You could also use a Tortilla Warmer, if you have one.)
+For more tips, check out this recipe for how to build a taco bar.

 Make these Tacos Low Carb